SabriNajai/Data_engineering_zoomcamp/02_workflow_orchestration/README.md

 ## Module 2 Workflow orchestration w/ Kestra

 **Assignment**
-So far in the course, we processed data for the year 2019 and 2020.
-Your task is to extend the existing flows to include data for the year 2021
+After processing data for the year 2019 and 2020, extend the existing flows to include data for the year 2021.

 ### Question 1
 Within the execution for `Yellow` Taxi data for the year `2020` and month `12`: what is the uncompressed file size (i.e. the output file `yellow_tripdata_2020-12.csv` of the `extract` task)?